-At the beginning of 2018, Koffi’s health worsened, and he worried that he would experience another difficult year.
-However, we are so pleased to say that, over 2018, Koffi has seen some real positive changes in his life, and this Christmas promises to be much happier than last year.
+At the beginning of the year, Koffi’s health worsened, and he worried that he would experience another difficult year.
+However, we are so pleased to say that, over the year, Koffi has seen some real positive changes in his life, and this Christmas promises to be much happier than last year.

 Helping Koffi move forward

 With the support of the Islington Centre for Refugees and Migrants, working with other charities and groups, he has been able to gather and submit the evidence he needed to make a fresh claim for protection.
 This means that, for the first time in years, he is living in stable accommodation, and receiving financial support from the government: just £37 a week, in the form of a voucher, but this is a huge improvement on the destitution in which he as living in just a year ago.
 The Centre has also supported him to get the medical help he needs.